yovitsa/2420_assignment_1/README2.md

 #
 # Setting Up an Arch Linux Server on Digital Ocean
 - This guide will walk you through the process of setting up a server on Digital Ocean using Arch Linux.
 We'll cover everything from creating an SSH key pair to configuring your server with cloud-init.
-- The guide assume that you already have digital ocean account and that you posses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS).
+- The guide assume that you already have digital ocean account and that you posses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS) and creating a directory on your OS.
 #
 ## Requierments
 - Digital Ocean Account